mbchang/dynamics/README.md

 <kbd><img src="./demo/walls_n2_wU_npe_pred_batch0_ex2.gif" width="125"></kbd>
 <kbd><img src="./demo/walls_n2_wI_npe_pred_batch0_ex2.gif" width="125"></kbd>

-_The code in this repository is still under active development, so use at your own risk._
+_The code in this repository has not been cleaned up, so use at your own risk._

 ## Requirements